 [Y]ou feel like you're going up against a regime, and you are doing this all part of your spare time and, when limited progress is being made, it stems the flow of the fight in people.
 And there are a few people here, and they are fighting to the bitter end here (Aylesbury Interview 9).

-This serves to underscore a key argument: namely, that although the right-to-buy offered the promise of spreading housing wealth and breaking down barriers between classes, many of those who bought their own home were never able to escape the labelling of their council estate as a stigmatised space, and remain vulnerable to the power of capital and the local Labour-controlled council to override the property rights of leaseholders in a moment of ‘accumulation by dispossession’.
+This serves to underscore a key argument: namely, that although the right-to-buy offered the promise of spreading wealth and breaking down barriers between classes, many of those who bought their own home were never able to escape the labelling of their council estate as a stigmatised space, and remained vulnerable to the power of capital and the local state to override their property rights in momements of ‘accumulation by dispossession’ (Harvey 2005).

 Given that almost all the interviewees were of African, Caribbean, Latin American or South Asian heritage, it is perhaps not surprising that this class consciousness was also racialised, and often articulated through the politics of migration and the nation: